ThiagoKS-7/ThiagoKS-7/README.md

-# Hi there, my name's Thiago Kasper de Souza, but people call me Kasper ☕
+# Hi there, my name's Thiago Kasper de Souza, nice to meet ypu! ☕

 <!---
 ThiagoKS-7/ThiagoKS-7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.